Package 'EDCimport'

 remove

-if TRUE, x will be removed from the environment afterward
+if TRUE, db will be removed from the environment afterward

 Value